freman/caddy-reauth/README.md

       method: GET                                     # request method, GET will put data params in query, POST will encode form
       data:                                           # data needed for request
         - key: access_token
-          value: "#client_token#"                     # surrounding keys with #'s will have them replaced by values in 'ResultsMap'
+          value: "{client_token}"                     # surrounding keys with {}'s will have them replaced by values in 'ResultsMap'
       cachekey: client_token                          # cache entry key
       headers:                                        # keys and values to set on endpoint request headers
         - key: Authorization
-          value: "Bearer #refresh#"                   # surrounding keys with #'s will have them replaced by values in 'ResultsMap'
+          value: "Bearer {refresh}"                   # surrounding keys with {}'s will have them replaced by values in 'ResultsMap'
       skipverify: true                                # whether endpoint request should use Caddyfile skipverify configuration
       cookies: true                                   # whether endpoint request should use Caddyfile cookies configuration
       responsekey: null                               # if set, the key will be used to pull value from endpoint response